-Do SWCC turbine certifications include the tower?
+Do SWCC turbine certifications include the tower or foundation?

-ICC-SWCC certifies small and medium wind turbine systems to the AWEA 9.1 and IEC 61400 standards, respectively.
+ICC-SWCC certifies small and medium wind turbine systems to the ACP 101-1, AWEA 9.1 and IEC 61400 standards, respectively.
 Towers and foundations are outside the scope of the standards.
 SWCC certification reports may provide tower and mounting information for the convenience of the user.
 But this information has not been evaluated by SWCC and is provided from the turbine manufacturer.

 Does SWCC certify wind turbines for electrical safety?

-No. ICC-SWCC is accredited to certify wind turbines to the AWEA 9.1 and IEC 61400 standards for structural safety, durability, acoustics and power production.
-Electrical safety for small wind turbines in North America is addressed in the UL 6142 standard.
+No. ICC-SWCC is accredited to certify wind turbines to the ACP 101-1, AWEA 9.1 and IEC 61400 standards for structural safety, durability, acoustics and power production.
+Electrical safety for distributed wind turbines in North America is addressed in the UL 6142 standard.
 Electrical listings may only be provided by Nationally Recognized Test Labs (NRTLs) per OSHA, for accredited standards.
 Click here to access the list of NRTLs.
 Note that not all NRTLs are accredited to provide listings for all standards.

 What’s the difference between testing and certification?